 Honestly, I may try this sometime with a smoky, peaty Islay Scotch, those flavors might play nice.
 On some level, the scotch and chocolate milk thing does work.
 I mean, it is not terrible, but it is not good either.
 You know it is going to suck, so when it is kind of palatable, you call it a win.
 Kind of like when you bite into a chocolate chip cookie and it turns out to be oatmeal raisin, it’s not that bad, only imagine you thought you were biting into a sawdust and cockroach cookie, so it’s better than you expected.
 Don’t mistake “better than I thought” for good.
 A lot of people end up married that way, not me, I was lucky.
 Not you either, obviously, but if most Victorian romances are to be believed a lot of people went the oatmeal cookie and/or milk and scotch route.

 So there you go, I guess I’ve done Aggravation now.
 I don’t really feel any better for completing this task.
 Like most of my adventures all it cost was a little time and dignity.
 I feel kind of empty, maybe a bit dead inside.
-Speaking of dead inside, nice segue huh, while you are enjoying this drink you might want to pop over and read one of my favorite zombie stories, “Rural Dead”.
+Speaking of dead inside, nice segue huh, while you are enjoying this drink you might want to pop over and read one of my favorite zombie stories, “Rural Dead“.
 Bret wrote that and it would be nice of you to check it out, maybe leave him a comment, for his birthday.
 He’s a decent fella, he’d appreciate that.
-I’ll drop a link below, it’s a quick read, with an interesting perspective.
+It’s a quick read, with an interesting perspective.
 You read that and I’ll go sanitize my bar tools and meet you back here tomorrow for something more fun, and palatable.
 Till then, stay safe, stay hydrated and stay sane, my friends.